JobtechSwe/elastic-importers/README.md

 Creates a new index for platsannonser according to the configured ```ES_ANNONS_INDEX``` environment variable, with todays date and hour as a suffix, and starts a full load into that index.
 After successfull import, new "-read" and "-write" aliases are pointed to the new index.
 This is run every night to create a fresh index and make sure no ads are missed by ```import-platsannonser```.

+### import-scrapedannonser
+Imports scraped ads from a file defined in the environment variable 'SCRAPED_FILE' default value is 'test_data.json' (scrapedannons\resources)

 ## Test